-As the direct supervisors of unit heads, the division heads (Provost/Vice President for Academic Affairs, Chief Operating Officer/Vice President for Administrative Affairs, Vice President for Enrollment Management & Student Development, Associate Dean of Faculty & Staff Relations, and Vice President of Institutional Advancement) are responsible for monitoring the actions taken in units that report to them.
+As the direct supervisors of unit heads, the division heads (Provost/Senior Vice President for Academic Affairs, Chief Operating Officer/Vice President for Administrative Affairs, and Vice President Student Development) are responsible for monitoring the actions taken in units that report to them.
 These individuals are responsible for ensuring: 1) compliance with all equal employment opportunity and affirmative action laws is attained, and 2) Division heads adhere to all university and college policies.
 In addition, division heads must sign off on recruitment plans before they are submitted to the Executive Director of CPLA to ensure that job requirements are objective and that job-related procedures are properly followed within the law and the affirmative action policies of the University, and that the activities cited will promote affirmative action initiatives.
 Finally, division heads must approve the candidates recommended for interviews and approve the candidate recommended for appointment.